-- 8.1 The provisions of this Agreement shall be applied, subject to state and federal law, without discrimination because of mental, physical, or sensory handicap, age, sex, marital status, race, color, national origin, creed, religion, political affiliation, membership or non-membership in any employee organization, or Union/union activity. - 8.2.
-The City and the Union shall share jointly the responsibility for application of this section. - ARTICLE 9.
+- 8.1 The provisions of this Agreement shall be applied, subject to state and federal law, without discrimination because of mental, physical, or sensory handicap, age, sex, marital status, race, color, sexual orientation, national origin, creed, religion, political affiliation, membership or non-membership in any employee organization, or Union/union activity. - 8.2.
+The City and the Union shall share jointly the responsibility for adherence to this section.

+ARTICLE 9.
 DEFINITIONS.

-As used herein, the following terms shall have the meanings indicated. - 9.1 CITY.
-When used alone, means the elected representatives embodied in the Sutter Creek City Council or the City Administrator acting at the direction of such Council. - 9.2.
+As used herein, the following terms shall have the meanings indicated.

+9.1 CITY.
+When used alone, means the elected representatives embodied in the Sutter Creek City Council or the City Manager acting at the direction of such Council.

+- 9.2.
 COUNCIL.
 When used alone, the Sutter Creek City Council. - 9.3.
 CONSULT/CONSULTATION IN GOOD FAITH.
 To communicate orally or in writing for the purpose of presenting and obtaining views or advising of intended actions; and, as distinguished from meeting and conferring in good faith regarding matters within the required scope of such meet and confer process.
 Matters subject to consultation are not subject to impasse procedures. - 9.4.
 DEPARTMENT HEAD.
 The highest management level person having overall supervisory responsibility over an established department. - 9.5.
 DAY(S).
 Calendar day(s) unless expressly stated otherwise. - 9.6.
 EMPLOYEE.
-A person who is legally occupying a position in City service or who is on authorized leave-of-absence from such a position, and is employed in either a regular full-time or regular part-time position. - 9.6.1.A regular part-time employee shall be paid for an authorized leave-of-absence based on the employee's regularly scheduled workweek of twenty (20) hours.
+A person who is legally occupying a position in City service or who is on authorized leave-of-absence from such a position and is employed in either a regular full-time or regular part-time position. - 9.6.1.
+A regular part-time employee shall be paid for an authorized leave-of-absence based on the employee's regularly scheduled workweek of twenty (20) hours or more.

-- 9.6.2.Temporary employees are not covered by this contract. - 9.7.
-PERSONNELL COMMITTEE.
-The person or persons designated by the Council to represent the Council in employee relations. - 9.8.
+- 9.6.2.
+Temporary employees are not covered by this contract. - 9.7.
+PERSONNEL COMMITTEE.
+The person or persons designated by the Council to represent the Council in employee relations, typically the City Manager. - 9.8.
 UNION. / S.E.I.U.
-LOCAL 1021.
+LOCAL1021.
 The employee organization that has been formally acknowledged by the Council as the employee organization that solely represents the employees in an appropriate representation unit pursuant to this Agreement. - 9.9.
 IMPASSE.
 The representative of the City and the Union have reached a point in their meeting and conferring in good faith where their differences on matters to be included in a Memorandum of Understanding, and concerning which they are required to meet and confer, remain so substantial and prolonged that further meeting and conferring would be futile. - 9.10.
 MEET AND CONFER.
-The process where by representatives of the City and the Union in good faith exchange information, opinion, and proposals to endeavor to reach agreement on wages, hours, and other terms and conditions of employment, as contemplated by Government Code Section 3505. - 9.11.
+The process in which representatives of the City and the Union, in good faith, exchange information, opinion, and proposals to endeavor to reach agreement on wages, hours, and other terms and conditions of employment, as contemplated by Government Code Section 3505. - 9.11.
 MAJORITY.
 More than fifty (50) percent of those employees occupying positions determined to be appropriate for any bargaining. - 9.12.
 MANAGEMENT EMPLOYEE.
 An employee having responsibility for formulating, administering or managing the implementation of City agency policies or programs.
-Management Employees shall include the City Manager, Assistant City Manager, Chief of Police, Director of Public Works, and Community Development Director.
+Management Employees shall include, but not be limited to, the City Manager, Community Development Director, Chief of Police, Director of Public Works, and Accounting Supervisor and Administrative Services Supervisor.
 Such positions, or combination of such positions, are properly excluded from the Union. - 9.13.
 SCOPE OF REPRESENTATION.
-All matters relating to employment conditions and employer-employee relations, including, but not limited to , wage, hours, and other terms and conditions of employment, but not including consideration of the merits, necessity, or organization of any service or activity provided by law or executive order, or prescribed City rights pursuant to Section 7.00. - 9.14.
+All matters relating to employment conditions and employer-employee relations, including, but not limited to, wage, hours, and other terms and conditions of employment. - 9.14.
 VALID ELECTION.
 An election held pursuant to procedures that result in one choice having a majority of the valid votes cast in its favor.